-The School of BioSciences actively participates in; Collaborative Centres formed in association with other organisations, the Australian government's Cooperative Research Centres (CRC) program which encourages collaboration between research institutions and industry, and Australian Research Council (ARC) Centres of Excellence.
+The School of BioSciences is a leader or participant in various multi-institute collaborative centres, including the Australian government's Cooperative Research Centres (CRC) program which encourages collaboration between research institutions and industry, and Australian Research Council (ARC) Centres of Excellence.
 These are hubs of expertise developed to allow high-quality researchers to collaborate with other universities within Australia and overseas to maintain and develop Australia's international standing in research areas of national priority.

 CEBRA is a key initiative in the Australian Government’s response to biosecurity risks.
 With our expansive borders and proximity to Asia, implementing effective biosecurity policies and management tools is essential to protecting the health of the population and our unique ecosystems, as well as the viability of essential sectors of the Australian economy.

-- Centre for Aquatic Pollution Identification and Management (CAPIM)
+Centre for Anthropogenic Pollution Impact and Management (CAPIM)